-The word “Bhastrika Pranayama” is comes from the Sanskrit word Bhastrika, which basically means breathing like a bellows (धौंकनी).
-Bellows is a device for producing a strong current of air which was used to fan fire in Ancient days.
-In Bhastrika Pranayama our lungs are moved with movements that is very much similar to the bellows.
+The word “Bhastrika Pranayama” comes from the Sanskrit word Bhastrika, which basically means breathing like a bellows (धौंकनी).
+Bellows is a device for producing a strong current of air which was used to fan the fire in Ancient days.
+In Bhastrika Pranayama our lungs are moved with movements that are very much similar to the bellows.
 Hence the Bhastrika Pranayama is called the ‘bellows breath’.
 Bhastrika (bellow-breathing) is a powerful and energetic Pranayama in yoga breathing exercises.
-In Ancient yogis they called this breathing exercise as “the yoga breath of fire”.
+In Ancient yogis, they called this breathing exercise as “the yoga breath of fire”.
 If you did Kapalbhati Pranayama, in this the importance is only on exhalation which is forced, short and quick.
 In Kapalbhati Pranayama, inhalation is passive and natural.
-During exhalation we also force the belly in toward our spine in a brisk movement.
+During exhalation, we also force the belly in toward our spine in a brisk movement.

 Related: Yoga Teacher Training in India

 Steps of Bhastrika Pranayama

 - Sit on the Padmasana (Lotus Pose) with eye closed.